tarleb/jats-con-2022/paper.md

 PDF is generated directly from the Markdown input, as is Crossref XML.
 It would be possible to also publish an HTML version of the articles, but this remains future work.

+# Future Work

+- Generalizing the pipeline to make it usable by other journals.
+- Allow for alternative plain-text input formats like org[@Dominik2010] or reStructuredText[@reStructuredText].
+- Support for quarto